Speak With a Member Services Representative

 Appeals and Grievances

 What is an appeal?

 An appeal is a special kind of complaint you can make if KelseyCare Advantage refuses to cover something you think should be covered.
-If you disagree with the plan’s initial decision (organizational determination), you, your representative, or your treating physician can request an appeal, but you must make your request within 60 days from the date of the organizational determination.
+If you disagree with the plan’s initial decision (organization determination), you, your representative, or your treating physician can request an appeal, but you must make your request within 60 days from the date of the organization determination.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.

 Requesting an appeal means asking us to reconsider—and possibly change—the decision we made.
-An appeal to the plan about an organizational determination is called a plan “reconsideration.”
+An appeal to the plan about an organization determination is called a plan “reconsideration.”
 Please refer to your Evidence of Coverage that discusses the five levels of appeals.
 When our plan is reviewing your appeal, we take another careful look at all of the information about your coverage request.
 We check to see if we were being fair and following all the rules when we said no to your request.
 We may contact you or your doctor to get more information.